Roy Bhaskar: Real, actual and empirical domains

 The empirical contains the events that people actually experience.
 It is a subset of the actual, the full set of events that actually occur, regardless of whether or not people are aware of them.
 That, in turn, is a subset of the real which includes objects, their structures and their causal powers as well.
-It is important to note that the objects and structures may be able to exert certain causal powers, but the powers may not affect a given situation if the triggering conditions are not present, and even if they are triggered, their characteristic effects may not be actualized if other causal powers obstruct them.
+The objects and structures may be able to exert certain causal powers, but the powers may not affect a given situation if the triggering conditions are not present, and even if they are triggered, their characteristic effects may not be actualized if other causal powers obstruct them.
 The error of empiricism, then, is to build its ontology purely on the category of experience and thus to collapse all three domains into one.

 Stratification and emergence

 For Bhaskar, the causal powers of things depend on their structure as complex objects.
 They are emergent in the sense that they are properties of the whole that appear only as a result of the parts being structured as they are in this type of whole.
 As Collier explains in his book on Bhaskar's critical realism, that leads to a view of wholes as composed of parts, which are themselves wholes with their own emergent powers.
 Reality is thus stratified in two senses: in the sense implicit in the division between the empirical, the actual and the real and also in the sense that it consists of things composed of parts that are themselves things at a lower level of stratification.

 The relationships between objects and the combinations of their causal powers may create entirely new structures with new causal powers.
 A typical example is water, which has a causal power of extinguishing fire, but it is made up of hydrogen and oxygen that have causal powers of combustion.
 That stratification spans in all sciences: physics, chemistry, biology, sociology etc. That implies that objects in sociology (labour markets, capitalism etc.) are just as real as those in physics.
 The position is not reductionist: each stratum depends on the objects and their relationships in the strata below it, but the difference in causal powers means that they are necessarily different objects.